Ahmad Bradshaw

-Ahmad Bradshaw (born March 19, 1986) is a former American football running back.
-He was drafted in the seventh round of the 2007 NFL Draft by the New York Giants.
-He played college football at Marshall.
-He is a two-time Super Bowl champion, winning Super Bowls XLII and XLVI as a member of the Giants, defeating the New England Patriots in both Super Bowls.
+Ahmad Bradshaw (born March 19, 1986) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Marshall Thundering Herd.
+Bradshaw was selected in the seventh round of the 2007 NFL draft by the New York Giants.
+He is a two-time Super Bowl champion, winning Super Bowls XLII and XLVI as a member of the Giants, defeating the New England Patriots each time.
 He was the leading rusher in each game, becoming one of eight running backs in NFL history to be the leading rusher in two Super Bowls.

-High school career
+Early life

-Ahmad Bradshaw was born in Bluefield, West Virginia to Diana Davis and James Bradshaw, and played high school football, basketball and ran track at Graham High School.
+Ahmad Bradshaw was born in Bluefield, Virginia to Diana Davis and James Bradshaw, and played high school football, basketball and ran track at Graham High School.
 He was ranked as the #7 player in Virginia and the #28 cornerback prospect in the country by Rivals.com.
 He rushed for 2,282 yards and 27 touchdowns as a junior and 2,557 rushing yards and 31 touchdowns as a senior, totaling 5,265 yards and 92 touchdowns while averaging nearly ten yards a carry for his high school career.
 He earned All-Virginia honors and was named VHSL AA Player of the Year.

 Bradshaw was also on the Graham High track & field team, where he competed as a sprinter and jumper.
 In sprints, he recorded times of 6.75 seconds in the 55 metres and 11.34 seconds in the 100 meters.
 In jumping events, he got a personal-best leap of 1.80 meters in the high jump.

 Bradshaw originally signed a letter of intent to Virginia and arrived in Charlottesville for football practice, but was kicked off the team by Al Groh before his first season started, after being arrested for underage drinking and running from police.
-He then enrolled at Marshall University.
+He then enrolled at Marshall University, where his college career would result in his induction into the Marshall Athletic Hall of Fame.